suspect-devices/digithink/docs/buildnotes/ezra.md

 apt install -y git
 ```

-### Create stock branch and populate it with stock configuration
+### Create a "stock" branch and populate it with stock configuration from the install

 ```sh
 git clone  --no-checkout git@bitbucket.org:suspectdevicesadmin/mailhost.git configs